 There are also the unique pressures of this generation: the dangers of the internet; access to porn; peer pressure, enhanced via social media; societal pressure to be a fully-formed mini-adult in your early teens.

-A significant report that took over three decades to research and involved over 25,000 adolescents concluded, 'that parent-adolescent sexual communication is a protective factor for youth, and a focus on communication remains justified in future intervention efforts.
+A significant report (Daily Mail - Talking about safe sex with your teenagers) that took over three decades to research and involved over 25,000 adolescents concluded, 'that parent-adolescent sexual communication is a protective factor for youth, and a focus on communication remains justified in future intervention efforts.
 The meta-analysis suggests that communication with parents has a protective effect on adolescent contraceptive and use.

 As inviting as it may seem, sex is a conversation topic that really shouldn’t be avoided and to be honest, the more you talk about it, the easier it gets.
 Wouldn’t it be great to have a generation of empowered individuals who feel confident in making the choices that are right for them?

 Parents should really try hard not to be judgemental or to weave sex education around personal biases (of culture, faith, sexuality, experience, political leaning etc), and it's essential to keep confidences.
 It will allow conversations to flow and lead to much happier relationships in later years, both between you and your offspring and them and their chosen partner